RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_sourcing.md

 {: .text-center }

 If you are not interested in buying the complete kit, feel free to source all the parts yourself and possibly even reuse some other parts laying around.
-The Bill of material includes
+The links in the Bill of material are for products that have been tested and are of required quality for succesfull build.

 ## BILL OF MATERIAL